natecostello/van_two_point_oh/blog/2021-10-7-headliner-and-blobs/headliner-and-blobs.md

 1021-10-23
 Covered blogs in auto fabric
 reinstalled head liner after vantop camera wirinig was ocmplete Couldn't get good purchase with pin re-install blobs with all the insulation and neo, will bolt through.
+Update - ordered new plastic pins and they installed snug.